Sûreté Nationale (Morocco): Post-independence

+On 8 September 2023, an earthquake with a magnitude of 6.8 Mw hit the Marrakesh-Safi region of Morocco.
+DGSN along with DGST has announced it will contribute MAD 50 million to Special Fund for Managing Earthquake Effects.
+They set up two mobile bakeries near Marrakech, to provide bread to those who were affected by the earthquake.

+Organization

 In 2007, the Sûreté Nationale had approximately 46,000 personnel.
-A decade later, in 2017, the number of personnel increased to 70,000.
+A decade later, in 2017, the number of personnel had increased to 70,000.

 As of 2004, the Sûreté Nationale operated the following specialist divisions: